July 1, 2015

 Individuals and Families

 Drop-in individuals are welcome.
 Registration is not required for participation, but highly encouraged.
-We work at different restoration sites and may need to give you directions.
-No cancellations due to rain.
+We work at different sites each week and may need to give you directions.

 Our office is closed Friday and Saturday so if you need more information, please contact us in advance.

 - Volunteers ages 15 and up are welcome.